jennarbates/StratigraphyGenerator/docs/architecture/pipeline.md

 - Extract structured drawing data from either illustrator-style or field-wall-style sheets.
 - Normalize and validate the extracted data before coordinate conversion.
 - Convert the validated geometry into coordinate CSVs and, where available, build a GemPy model.
+- Merge several single-wall extractions into one multi-face document before conversion.
 - Support the newer editor flow with its own session metadata, structural validation, and find logging.

+### Where the merge layer sits

+`poggio_webapp/pipeline/merge_walls.py` runs **between normalization and coordinate conversion**, and only for multi-wall trenches.
+Everything downstream of extraction — grid config, conversion, and the model build — is already multi-face, while a `FieldWallProfile` sheet is single-wall, so the merge has to happen before conversion rather than after it.

+It reads each wall's normalized extraction and returns one `trenchProfiles` document plus a list of human-readable notes.
+Inputs are never mutated.

+The constraint that shapes the module: GemPy fuses interface points into a surface by exact string match on the surface name, so the same locus recorded on two walls must produce one identical name.
+Because field-sheet surface names embed a Munsell reading, and readings of the same locus differ slightly between sheets, the merge canonicalizes Munsell values per locus number across the trench and feeds them into the existing adapter rather than building surface strings itself.

+Series order is derived by topologically sorting the ordering constraints from every face, with ties broken by first-seen order.
+Contradictory walls raise rather than resolving to a guess.

 ## Inputs